Frequently asked questions on scheduled surgeries

 What if I’m experiencing symptoms similar to COVID-19?

-If you are experiencing symptoms such as fever, cough or difficulty breathing, please let your physician know immediately.
+If you are experiencing symptoms such as fever, cough or difficulty breathing, please let your provider know immediately.

-If your ambulatory surgery center continues to see an increase in COVID-19 patients, will you change your policies?
+If your facilities continue to see an increase in COVID-19 patients, will you change your policies?

-We are consistently evaluating our ambulatory surgery center resources, such as personal protective equipment (PPE), and making adjustments to our approach if and when protocols need to evolve.
+We are constantly evaluating our facilities’ resources, such as personal protective equipment (PPE) and bed availability, and making adjustments to our approach if and when protocols need to evolve.
 We also are in continuous communication with local healthcare delivery systems, including state and local health officials, and those surgeons who have direct responsibility for their patients.
-HCA Healthcare facilities will continue to follow Centers for Medicare and Medicaid Services (CMS) recommendations as they evolve.
-Our surgery center will accommodate procedures that physicians determine to be appropriate within those recommendations.
+We continue to follow Centers for Medicare and Medicaid Services (CMS) recommendations as they evolve.
+Our facilities will accommodate procedures that physicians determine to be appropriate within those recommendations.

 Where can I get more information about COVID-19?

-The Centers for Disease Control and Prevention (CDC) has a robust website at www.cdc.gov/coronavirus/2019-ncov/index.html.
-The CDC also houses responses to commonly asked questions on their website.
+Visit our Resource Hub for the latest updates on COVID-19.
+You can also find more information on the CDC’s website.
 We make every effort to ensure our own website is current, but given the nature of policy updates, it’s always best to call your facility to verify the most up to date information.

 *We make every effort to ensure our website information remains up to date.
 As specific guidelines and policies continue to evolve, please call our facility at (713) 852-1500 for updated information or questions regarding scheduled surgeries.